wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Simulating Load Imbalance

-So that you can gain hands-on experience, use the simulation app below on your own and to answer the practice questions hereafter.
+To gain hands-on experience, use the simulation app below on your own and to answer the practice questions hereafter.

 This app allows you to pick a number of cores and a number of tasks to run